-- physical strain from activities such as heavy lifting and strenuous exercise
+- physical strain from activities, such as heavy lifting and strenuous exercise

 - certain types of arthritis

-- tumors in the costosternal joint
+- tumors in the costosternal joint region

-- you participate in high-impact activities
+- participate in high-impact activities

-- you perform certain kinds of manual labor
+- perform manual labor

 - rheumatoid arthritis